parupet/parupet/README.md

 Sometimes I'm tabbed out.
 Also in regards to whispers I oftentimes don't notice them for a while... lol.
 And while I do roleplay, I do not roleplay on ponytown.

-Lastly, while I keep up with its story, I have little interest in Deltarune.
+While I keep up with its story, I have little interest in Deltarune.
 DR ponies approaching me as if I am "their" Gaster in any sentiment is an automatic block.
 I have an itchy trigger finger and a blocklist a mile long.

+Lastly, I am weary about Sans ponies.
+Sanster might be my OTP but I do not know who you are.
+Who are you.
+Go away.

 And before anyone comes at me about the schizoid comment in my sidebar: I am, in fact, schizoid.
 "Disordered" only because we live in a capitalist hellscape.